ECNU-DEIT-ACADEMIC-2019/Team3/MOOC.md

 >>(3)Attitude: platform learning can enhance students' awareness of independent learning, information literacy and cooperative spirit.

 **> 3.Behavior**
+>>MOOC, known as massive open online platforms (MOOC), have a variety of behaviors that can occur on top of them.In my opinion, it can be divided into the following categories: 1.The teaching behavior of teachers on the platform2.
+Learning behavior of learners on MOOC platform;3.
+Learners' interactive behaviors on the platform;4.
+Learners' evaluation behavior on the platform.I will analyze these behaviors in detail.

+>>1.Teachers' teaching behaviors on the platform.Teachers are the transmitter of knowledge.
+Teachers teach relevant course contents to learners through video teaching on the platform.Relevant course materials are uploaded to the MOOC platform for learners to preview before class or review after class.

+>>2.
+Learning behavior of learners on the platform.Learners enter the MOOC platform through registration and choose courses they are interested in on the platform, mainly through video.
+Video can be suspended and the learning speed can be controlled by learners.

+>>3.
+Learners' interactive behaviors on the platform.When learners have completed the corresponding course units, they can interact on the platform.Interaction can be divided into three types : (1) interaction between learners and teachers.Learners can send doubts and confusion points in the course learning on the platform, and the teacher will answer them.
+(2) interaction between learners.After learning the course, learners discuss the content of the course in the discussion section, communicate their views and places of interest with classmates in the community, and also discuss their doubts with classmates, so as to gain a deep understanding of the course.

+>>4.
+Learners' evaluation behavior on the platform.When learning a course, learners need to complete relevant homework and unit evaluation after each class.After completing a course, you need to conduct a final assessment on the platform to determine whether you are qualified or not.

 **> 4.Interaction**
 Students interaction refers to how to learn, including learning methods and learning media.